-Dr. William E. Curtis is a thoracic and cardiac surgeon at the Providence Alaska Medical Center in Anchorage, Alaska.
+Dr. William E. Curtis is a thoracic and cardiac surgeon at Alaska Regional Hospital in Anchorage, Alaska.
 He has over two decades of experience in complex surgical procedures for a number of conditions, including lung cancer and mesothelioma.

 Dr. Curtis has been a part of over one dozen clinical trials and medical studies to improve cancer treatments and diagnostic tools.
 Much of his research has focused on cardiac function during treatment, as well as monitoring particular cancer proteins.